 Why come to Counselling?

-We grow and change with our environment.
-We flourish in favourable conditions and feel we are slowed down by difficulties and stresses along the way.
+We grow and change with our environment and outside. circumstances We flourish in favourable conditions and are slowed down by difficulties and stresses too along the way.
 We adapt to what we face and sometimes through painful and complicated times we lose a sense of confidence in ourselves and who we are.
 Then it may be helpful to have someone with us so that we can identify for ourselves how to grow and move forwards.
-It is an opportunity to look at how we feel , what is important to us , to accept ourselves and feel more in touch with who we really are and who we want to be.
+It is an opportunity to look at how we feel , what is important to us , to accept and like ourselves and feel more in touch with who we really are and who we want to be.

 How does Counselling begin?